SOFE3650F18/project-group-24/Iteration 1/Iteration 1.md

 QA-1, QA-2, QA-3 are included as drivers
 #### Constraints
-All Constraints listed in Assignment2/Con.md are included as drivers
+All Constraints are included as drivers
 #### Architectural Concerns
 All architectural concerns are included as drivers
 ### Step 2 - Establish Iteration Goal by Selecting Drivers